marksherriff/cs3240-f23-website/syllabus.md

 * Your evaluation score is based upon several intermediate evals from teammates throughout the semester, a final evaluation from teammates, and the opinion of the staff.
 * There are 3 total quizzes, which will be taken in-person during lecture.
 Students can earn back up to 100 XP from missed quiz questions on the final exam.
 * There are 6 sprints during the project.
 At each sprint check, the TAs will determine if your team has met the requirements for the project up to that point.
+* We expect __all students__ to __fully participate__ in the coding of the project.
+This includes:
+  - Working successfully with other team members
+  - Attending team meetings (both with and without the TA)
+  - Collaborating on code with team members
+  - Committing working, meaningful code to the project on the main branch that makes it to the final version of the system (e.g. coding a feature of the system, not just fixing deployment issues or adding test cases)
+* Students who do not fully participate in the project per the information above will have XP _removed_ from various team-related scores, including the sprint scores, final team project score, and team evaluation score.
+This may be represented as a negative team evaluation score in our system so as to make the penalty clear to the staff and student.

 ### Final Exam and Project Demos
 {: .no_toc }